cmacdonald131/Find-a-Friend/README.md

 # Find-a-Friend

-An app designed to help users interested in adoption to search for all kinds of pets in their area.
+An app designed to help users interested in adoption search for all kinds of pets in their area.

 https://cmacdonald131.github.io/Find-a-Friend/